FHA Loans Guide

 - How much are mortgage insurance premiums?

-The FHA will require an annual Mortgage Insurance Premium for either 11 years or the lifetime of the mortgage, as well as an Upfront Mortgage Insurance Premium (UFMIP) due at closing.
-Almost all borrowers will pay 1.75% of the base loan amount as the UFMIP.
+You will be required to carry an annual Mortgage Insurance Premium for either 11 years or the lifetime of the mortgage, as well as an Upfront Mortgage Insurance Premium (UFMIP) due at closing.
+Almost all borrowers will pay 1.75% of the base borrorwed amount as the UFMIP.
 The annual MIP depends on the base value of the loan and the LTV.

 - What if I can’t afford a down payment?

 If you need help with your down payment, you may need to receive help from a third party.
-The FHA regulates who is able to provide these financial gifts.
+The government agency regulates who is able to provide these financial gifts.

 You may receive gifts from: